-TIME is a new mm-wavelength grating spectrometer array designed to study the Epoch of Reionization - the period of time when the first stars and galaxies ionized the intergalactic medium - by mapping the fluctuations of the redshifted 157.7 μm emission line of singly ionized carbon ([CII]) from redshift z ~ 5 to 9.
-As a tracer of star formation, the [CII] power spectrum can provide information on the sources driving reionization and complements 21 cm data, which traces neutral hydrogen in the intergalactic medium.
-Intensity mapping provides a measure of the mean [CII] intensity without the need to resolve and detect faint sources individually.
-TIME is also sensitive to CO emission from galaxies at intermediate redshifts, producing a rich dataset of neutral gas intensity fluctuations during the peak of cosmic star formation.
-We plan to target a 1 degree by 0.35 arcminute field on the sky and a spectral range of 199-305 GHz, producing a thin spatial-spectral data slab.
-With careful separation of the [CII] and CO signals (using low-redshift galaxy tracers and differences in k-space projections), we anticipate a detection of the halo-halo clustering term in the [CII] power spectrum consistent with current models for star formation history.
+Line intensity mapping, an emerging technique for observing the large-scale structure of the Universe, provides a measure of the aggregate emission of intergalactic atomic and molecular lines without the need to resolve and detect faint sources individually.
+The Tomographic Ionized-carbon Mapping Experiment (TIME), developed by a collaboration between multiple institutions including ASIAA, Caltech/JPL, Cornell, RIT and the University of Arizona, is designed to study the Epoch of Reionization (EoR) — the period of time when the first stars and galaxies ionized the intergalactic medium (IGM).
+TIME utilizes a mm-wavelength grating spectrometer array that maps the fluctuations of the redshifted 157.7 μm emission line of singly ionized carbon ([CII]) from redshift z ≈ 5 to 9.
+As a tracer of star formation, the [CII] power spectrum can provide information on the sources driving cosmic reionization and complements 21 cm data, which traces neutral hydrogen in the same medium.
+TIME is also sensitive to the carbon monoxide (CO) rotational emission from galaxies at intermediate redshifts z ≈ 0.5 to 2, producing a rich dataset of neutral gas intensity fluctuations during the peak of cosmic star formation.